Omikhleia/resilient.sile/guides/djot-markdown/sile-and-markdown.md

 ```
 :::

-When using the **resilient** classes, the caption will be numbered by default, and added to the list of tables.
+With default styles, captioned tables are numbered, and added to the list of tables.

 ::: {custom-style=Difference}
 ![](manicule.svg){height=1.3ex} **Main differences with Djot**